Volume Calculator

 $$Volume = 20³ = 8,000\ centimeters³$$

-We compared the volume of the 30 cubes to the box's volume.
+By comparing the total volume of the 30 cubes to the overall volume of the box, we can see:

 $$5,555.7 < 8,000$$

-And it turned out that the cubes would fit perfectly in the box.
+It turns out the cubes will fit perfectly into the box!

 Cylinder

-A cylinder is a geometrical prism with a uniform circular base as if multiple circles are placed on top of each other to form this geometrical shape.
-Like the cone, cylinder properties are defined by the circle's radius (r) and the height from the bottom surface to the top surface of the cylinder (h).
-One can express the volume of a cylinder as:
+A cylinder is a 3D geometric prism featuring a uniform circular base.
+You can think of it as multiple identical circles stacked directly on top of one another.
+Like a cone, a cylinder's properties are defined by its circular radius (r) and its height (h), which is the distance from the bottom surface to the top surface.
+The formula for the volume of a cylinder is:

 $$V_{cylinder}=π r^2h$$

-Let's calculate the volume of a decorative cylindrical candle so that the craftsman can understand how much paraffin they will need to make it.
-So, the height of our candle will be 15 centimeters and the diameter 8 centimeters.
-From the diameter, we can calculate the radius, which will be 4 centimeters.
-So we end up with:
+Let's calculate the volume of a decorative cylindrical candle to find out exactly how much paraffin wax a craftsman needs to mold it.
+The planned height of the candle is 15 centimeters, and its diameter is 8 centimeters.
+From the diameter, we easily deduce that the radius is 4 centimeters.
+Using the formula, we calculate:

 $$Volume = πr^2h = π × 4^2 × 15 = 240π = 753.98223686155\ centimeters^3$$